Belgium: Bruges and Brussels

 Traditionally, visiting VIPs bring the Mannekin Pis a costume.
 A nearby museum displays hundreds of his outfits.
 Today he's a Venezualian cowboy...or something.

-For higher art, I like Brussels' two greatest art galleries: The side-by-side Ancient and Modern Art Museums. [now combined into the Royal Museums of Fine Arts]
+For higher art, I like Brussels' two greatest art galleries: The side-by-side Ancient and Modern Art Museums. [now combined into the Royal Museums of Fine Arts of Belgium]

 The Ancient Art Museum [now the Old Masters Museum at the Royal Museum of Fine Arts], featuring Flemish and Belgian art from the 14th to the 18th centuries, is packed with a dazzling collection of masterpieces by Van der Weyden, Bruegel, Bosch, and Rubens.
 Rubens' huge canvases graced palaces and churches far and wide.